-Item Description Measure Analysis Tool Excel workbook containing the major elements of the industrial Industrial_tool_7thPlan v05.xlsm sector characterization, the estimates of end use splits and the details on the energy conservation measures NPCC Supply Curve Excel workbook which translates the costs and savings from the IND-All-7P-v3.xlsm Measure Analysis Tool into supply curve data for the Regional Portfolio Model.
+Item Description Measure Analysis Tool Excel workbook containing the major elements of the industrial Industrial_tool_7thPlan v09.xlsm sector characterization, the estimates of end use splits and the details on the energy conservation measures NPCC Supply Curve Excel workbook which translates the costs and savings from the IND-All-7P-v5.xlsm Measure Analysis Tool into supply curve data for the Regional Portfolio Model.
 Uses ProCost to develop TRC Net levelized costs.
 Achievements and Applicability Adjustments This workbook contains the detailed data and mapping for the measures and measure saturation.
 The IFSA and the Six Gong on Achievements and Applicability v07.xlsm Seven data were utilized for updating measure baselines.
 Systems Whole Plant Optimization Overview Description of the system optimization and whole plant measure bundles, the input assumptions, and supporting sources.
 This document was created for the Sixth Power Plan, but the Seventh Plan utilizes the same measures.
+Industrial Lighting Analysis IND-Lighting-7P_V2.xlsx This workbook contains a separate industrial lighting analysis based on data from the Industrial Facilities Site Assessment.